RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

   * Install it yourself.
 We encourage users first to build/install the applications in their user area.

     The most common request is for conda-based install or for some specific Python, R, or Perl package.
+    All conda packages and environments must be installed by the users themselves.
-    These very often can be installed on a per-user basis.
+    Many R and python packages very often can be installed on a per-user basis as well.

     Please see the following guides that explain how to install software in user area:

     ====================== =========================== ================
     :ref:`install conda`   :ref:`install python`       :ref:`install r`